IRS to tax-exempt hospitals: Go easier on medical debt collection

 The proposed rules, issued June 22 by the IRS, would apply to the nearly six in 10 U.S. hospitals that operate as tax-exempt, nonprofit charitable hospitals.
 They would be required to provide additional consumer protections and services to patients who qualify for charity care and medical financial aid.
 If finalized, the rules would bar the hospitals from using the most aggressive debt collection tactics against low-income patients who don't pay their medical bills.

 'Really important provisions'

-might get full free care and for others it might be based on a sliding scale
+"Often times, people know little or nothing about these policies.
+You have to ask," Rukavina says.
+"For some people, they might get full free care and for others it might be based on a sliding scale based on income."

 For a lot of these medical bills they create a range of problems, obviously debts and bills that people are struggling to pay.

 |-- Mark Rukavina

 The American Hospital Association, the national group representing all types of hospitals, disagrees that the new rules are needed.
 "America's hospitals strive to be responsive to the patients and communities they serve and many have developed innovate ways to make patients aware of financial assistance available to them," an association representative said in an e-mailed statement.
 "The IRS proposed rules could discourage hospitals' innovations and best practices, because they are overly prescriptive.
 The AHA will work to improve the proposed rules to preserve hospitals'" ability to address the unique needs of their communities.